bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

 .. image:: /_images/charts_bar_grouped.png
     :align: center

-But if you specify the argument ``stacked`` as True, it will be shown as stacked bars as follow:
+But if you specify the argument ``stacked`` as True, it will be shown as stacked bars as follows:

 .. image:: /_images/charts_bar_stacked.png
     :align: center

+|

 So, besides the shared arguments specified in :ref:`charts_generic_arguments` and the general :ref:`charts_interface_inputs` we have listed in the previous paragraph, each class support the